MicrosoftDocs/Advertising/advertising/transaction-message/validate-transaction-message.md

 ms.date: 11/13/2024
 ---

-# Validate your Price feed (formerly Transaction message)
+# Validate your Price feed

 Bing provides the [Transaction XSD](https://bhacstatic.blob.core.windows.net/schemas/transaction.xsd) and [Rate_Types.XSD](https://bhacstatic.blob.core.windows.net/schemas/rate_types.xsd) that you use to validate your price feed before sending it to Bing.
 This saves time and round trips by catching document syntax errors.
 You should always validate your price feeds before sending them to Bing.